gordon-cs/gordon-360-api/README.md

 Create the `test_credentials.py` file and define the six variables mentioned above.
 Make sure the credentials you enter match the descriptions provided above.

-Run the tests.
-The results of the tests are displayed as they are run.
-If a test fails, the reason for failure will also be displayed.
+Verify that the variables defined in `test_config.py` are correct.

+Run the tests:
+`python3 gordon_360_tests.py` -- This runs all the tests.
+For both members and leaders.
+`python3 gordon_360_tests_member.py` -- This runs the tests for members.
+`python3 gordon_360_tests_leader.py` -- This runs the tests for leaders.

 Team members: Eze Anyanwu, James Kempf, Adam Bartholomew